vbotka/rcb/docs/source/installation.rst

 Install rsnapshot
 ^^^^^^^^^^^^^^^^^

-Use Ansible role `vbotka.rsnapshot <https://galaxy.ansible.com/vbotka/rsnapshot/>`_ to install and configure *rsnapshot* on the clients.
+Use Ansible role :l:`vbotka.rsnapshot` to install and configure *rsnapshot* on the clients.

 .. code-block:: bash